groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/extract/barcode/xml.md

       gisthash: "bb2393a5db93e1795d41d908ad23e158"
       gistfile: "barcode_extraction_form_documents.java"

-    - title_left: "Get Barcodes from BARCODE Document's Page via Java"
+    - title_left: "Get Barcodes from XML Document's Page via Java"
       content_left: |
-       GroupDocs.Parser Java enables software developers to parse and get barcodes from a BARCODE documents's page with ease.
-The following Java code shows how barcode extraction can be achived  from a specific document page inside a BARCODE document.
+       GroupDocs.Parser Java enables software developers to parse and get barcodes from a XML documents's page with ease.
+The following Java code shows how barcode extraction can be achived  from a specific document page inside a XML document.

       title_right: "How to Get Barcode from a File Page"
       content_right: |